Baker Bowl: 1887 construction

 The Philadelphia Phillies had played at Recreation Park since their first season in 1883.
-Phillies owners Al Reach and John Rogers built the new National League Park for $80,000 with a capacity of 12,500 to open for the 1887 season.
+Phillies owners Al Reach and John Rogers built the new National League Park for $80,000 (equal to $ today) with a capacity of 12,500 to open for the 1887 season.

 Philadelphia's Building Inspectors' office issued a permit to Joseph Bird on August 4, 1886, to construct a pavilion 130 × 105 feet, one story high, at the northeast corner of Fifteenth and Huntingdon Streets.
 The pavilion was built of iron and brick and featured two turrets.
 The ballpark's superintendent would live in one of the turrets.
+A 12-foot wire screen was erected atop the exterior walls on the Huntingdon and Broad Street sides of the ballpark bringing the total height to 24-feet.
+The 95-foot flagstaff that had stood at Recreation Park was transferred to the new ballpark and erected at the end of the Broad Street side of the field.

 The new ballpark was to have opened on April 4, 1887, for the preseason City Series against the Philadelphia Athletics, but inclement weather delayed final construction.

 The Phillies played their first game in the new ballpark on Saturday, April 30, 1887, in the home opener against the New York Giants.
 18,000 tickets were sold for the first game, with 13,000 in the stands.
 An additional 5,000 fans crowded onto the 1320 ft by 15 ft wide bicycle track which encircled the field, and others in the terraces above left field.